 6 Nicole remembers Dr. Phillips, the orthopedist, explaining that scoliosis means she has an S-shaped curvature of the spine that affects the alignment of bones.
 Now, for her health class report, Nicole learned that the name actually comes from a Greek word that means crooked.

-7 Nicole recalled a lot of time after the diagnosis was spent just waiting because her curve was considered mild.
-She would visit Dr. Phillips in his city office every few months.
+7 Nicole recalled that a lot of time after the diagnosis was spent just waiting because her curve was considered mild.
+She visited Dr. Phillips in his city office every few months.

-8 Nicole's next stage involved a change in her Cobb angle.
+8 Nicole's next stage involved changes in her Cobb angle.
 That's the measure of the curve in her spine.
-Less than ten degrees was normal.
+Less than ten degrees is normal.
 Her angle was always more than that.
 When she had a twenty-five degree curve, she was fitted for a brace.
 The brace was meant to prevent worsening of the curve as she grew.

-9 Nicole wore a Boston brace.
-This was just like a jacket.
+9 Nicole wore a Boston brace that was like a jacket.
 It fit around the body, putting force on the ribs and back, making the spine straighten.
-There are other kinds of braces like a Milwaukee Brace that is made of metal and a Charleston bending brace that is worn only when sleeping.
+There are other kinds of braces.
+A Milwaukee brace is made of metal, and a Charleston bending brace is worn only when sleeping.
 Nicole's brace was worn about twenty hours a day.
 She hated wearing it at first.
 Although she never grew to love it, she did get used to it.

-10 There are many children with scoliosis.
-In fact, one out of three has some form.
+10 Two to three percent of schoolchildren are diagnosed with scoliosis.
 Many just live with the slight curve.
-One in five, though, need a brace like Nicole did.
-In fact, for those who wear the brace, it prevents surgery in about 70% of the cases.
+Some, though, need a brace like Nicole did.
+In fact, for those who wear the brace, it prevents surgery in about 80% of cases.
 Unfortunately for Nicole, after two years with the brace, things were no better.